 2.11 Supervision Before and After School

 The school accepts no responsibility for staff, members, children and non-members once they leave the school grounds.
-The school ground begins and ends at the front gates.
+The school ground begins and ends at the main entrance of our building.

 Members are asked to make arrangements to collect their children promptly at the end of the school day.
 Infant staff must ensure that each child is collected by a known adult.
-The juniors are told to report to their teacher or the office if the person who has planned to collect them does not arrive promptly.
-Children are not allowed to go with another member unless that child’s parent/guardian has given consent to the class teacher and/or the Head teacher.
+Senior school parents are to report to their teacher or the office if the person who has planned to collect them does not arrive promptly.
+Children are not allowed to go with another member unless that child’s parent/guardian has given consent to the class teacher and/or the Academic Lead.

-Children not collected by members at the end of the school day must remain in the reception area of the upper school with a member of staff and/or Head teacher until the child’s parent/guardian arrives.
+Children not collected by members at the end of the school day must remain with a member of staff and/or Academic Lead until the child’s parent/guardian arrives.

-If a child is not collected promptly, the class teacher shall inform the Head teacher, who will assume responsibility until the child’s parent/guardian arrives.
+If a child is not collected promptly, the class teacher shall inform the Academic Lead, who will assume responsibility until the child’s parent/guardian arrives.

 2.12 Cycling to School